Health and Wellness

 At Western, we believe students who are actively encouraged and supported in their efforts to be well are better able to achieve their personal and academic goals.

 The Student Health Center is a primary care medical clinic specializing in college health.
-The Student Health Center is staffed by a team of board-certified family physicians, nurse practitioners, registered nurses, and support staff.
+The Student Health Center is staffed by a team of board-certified family physicians, nurse practitioners, physician assistants, registered nurses, and support staff.
 They provide an extensive array of services including management of acute illness and injury, chronic disease diagnosis and management, behavioral health and psychiatric care, orthopedic care and rehab, sexual health, LGBTQ+ care and referral to specialists as needed.
-Eligible students who have paid the mandatory, quarterly Health Services fee have unlimited access to the Student Health Center, without charge for nearly all office visits.
+Any eligible student who has paid the mandatory, quarterly Health Services Fee has access to the Student Health Center.

 Second Floor, Campus Services, 2001 Bill McDonald Parkway,

-The Counseling and Wellness Center offers multiple pathways for students to thrive at Western and beyond, from therapy groups and individual counseling services to drop-in wellness outreach programs to self-care resources available on our website.
-We offer a unique volunteer opportunity through our Wellness Advocates program for students interested in contributing to a safe and healthy campus community, and we also contribute to the mental health professions by serving as a training site for graduate students in psychology and counseling.
+The Counseling and Wellness Center (CWC) offers multiple pathways for students to thrive at Western and beyond, from therapy groups and individual counseling services, to drop-in wellness outreach programs and self-care resources available online.
+The CWC offers a unique volunteer opportunity through the Wellness Advocates program for students interested in contributing to a safe and healthy campus community, and also contribute to the mental health professions by serving as a training site for graduate students in psychology and counseling.
 Students enrolled in 6 or more credits are automatically eligible for services, and students registered for fewer credits may access services by paying the Health Service Fee.

 Substance Abuse Prevention: Confidential, nonjudgmental support and referral for Western students who want assistance or information regarding their own use or someone else’s use of alcohol, cannabis, tobacco, or other drugs.